← Back to research

 Bottom Line

-CodeSandbox SDK offers mature sandbox infrastructure with a unique forking capability that enables A/B testing different agent approaches on identical environments.
-The acquisition by Together AI ensures longevity and integration with a major AI inference platform.
+CodeSandbox SDK — now Together Code Sandbox — offers mature sandbox infrastructure with sub-second live-VM forking that enables A/B testing different agent approaches on identical environments.
+Eighteen months post-acquisition, Together AI has invested rather than shelved: the SDK is GA, credit prices fell 17%, and concurrency caps rose.

 Recommended for: Teams needing forking for A/B testing, building web development agents, or already using Together AI infrastructure.

-Not recommended for: Teams needing fastest cold starts, open-source transparency, or GPU access.
+Not recommended for: Teams needing fastest cold starts, open-source transparency, or GPU access — or those wary of buying a product mid-rebrand.

 Research by Ry Walker Research • methodology